objcio/articles/2015-02-09-photo-extension.md

 Extensions are not full iOS apps and therefore are permitted restricted access to system resources.
 More specifically, the OS will kill an extension if it uses too much memory.
-The memory limit is dependent on several factors, including the device, the host app, and the Apple magic factor.
+It's not possible to determine the exact memory limit, since memory management is handled privately by iOS, however it is definitely dependent on factors such as the device, the host app, and the memory pressure from other apps.
 As such, there are no hard limits, but instead a general recommendation to minimize the memory footprint.

 Image processing is a memory-hungry operation, particularly with the resolution